OptivolveSadrulNashid/healthmonitoring-app/README.md

 # FlaskApp

-Simple application with authentication and CRUD functionality using the Python Flask micro-framework
+Health monitoring application with authentication and CRUD functionality using the Python Flask micro-framework also with data visualisation.

 ## Installation